genevaers/Research-And-Development/POC-iterations/ASMcallingJAVA/README.md

 Compile with: javac MyClass.java

- The class and method names are specified in a small assembler/COBOL stub exit (GVBJ2ENV) but will eventually be specified through the GenevaERS workbench.
+ The class and method names are specified in a small assembler/COBOL stub exit (GVBJLENV) but will eventually be specified through the GenevaERS workbench.
+The example uses view number 10903 and reads the GVBDEMO customer file.

 ## Sample assembler and COBOL programs to call Java